How To Spoof Pokémon GO Location — GPS Hack (2025)

 Follow these steps to change location in Pokémon GO on Android:

-- Prepare and root your Android.
 Before starting, root your Android device to access and modify hidden settings.
-I recommend purchasing an older Android device, such as a Pixel 3 or 4, for easier rooting and to avoid damaging your primary smartphone.
-You will need to enable Developer Options and USB debugging in your phone settings.
-Then, connect it to your PC via USB to unlock the bootloader.
+I recommend purchasing an older Android device, such as a Pixel 3 or 4, to make rooting easier and avoid damaging your primary smartphone.

 The settings might look different, depending on your Android OS and version

-- Install the Magisk app.
 Download the Magisk APK file and install it on your Android.
 Ensure that you download it from the official website or the GitHub repository.

-- Enable Zygisk.
 Launch the Magisk app.
 Go to Settings and enable Zygisk.
 Then reboot your device.

-- Set up DenyList.
 Go back to the Magisk app settings to enable DenyList.
 Once enabled, tap on Configure DenyList and select Pokémon GO to hide root access from it.

-- Install a GPS spoofing app.
 Download and install a GPS spoofing app, such as Fake GPS Joystick or GPS Emulator.
 These let you manually set your location and include joystick controls for in-game movement.

-- Install the Mock Mock Locations module.
 Open the LSPosed Manager app.
 Then, search for and install the Mock Mock Locations module.
 Enable the module and assign it to both system and user apps, including your GPS spoofer.
 Reboot your phone again.

-- Disable all Google location services.
 For Android 6–7, set location mode to Device Only (GPS only).
 For Android 8 and 9, disable Improve Location Accuracy and any other settings like Find My Device or Google Location Sharing.
 For Android 10 and later, there is only a single Location setting to toggle off.

-- Configure your settings.
 This step is different for Android 10 and above than for 9 and below.
 It will also depend on the GPS spoofing app you download — some settings may be listed under different names.
 Listed below are the settings you need to change depending on your device:

 Android 10 and above: